halaheltorgoman/Travel-Guide/README.md

-# alarmproject
+# Travel-Guide

 A Flutter project.

 ## Getting Started

-Alarm application with puzzles implemented to solve before turning off the alarm
+travel guide application for tourists, refugees, and foreigners